 Does Xmas make you cross?
 What am I talking about?
-I’m referring to Xmas the abbreviation of Christmas rather than the event itself.
+I’m referring here to Xmas the abbreviation of Christmas rather than the event itself.
+Though you might also find that irksome too – for any number of reasons.

-I’m sure you won’t be at all surprised to know that that the usage of ‘Xmas’, like so many other linguistic derivations, goes back a long way.
+I’m sure you won’t be at all surprised to know that that the usage of Xmas, like so many other linguistic derivations/abbreviations, goes back a long way.
 At least 1000 years.
-I’ve said it before and I’ll say it again: there’s really nothing new under the sun.
+I’m pretty sure I’ve read somewhere that the famed ancient Greek philosopher and polymath, Aristotle, once opined on there being nothing new under the sun.
+And if that was true then – it’s surely true now?

 Does Xmas make you cross?